GabrielKazai/ModelTransformationWithLLMs/README.md

 # Model Transformation With LLMs
-*Model-driven engineering envisions an enhancement of software engineering by promoting automation through model transforma- tions.
-However, the effective use of MDE tools often requires sig- nificant expertise due to their reliance on custom domain-specific languages for transformations.
-This expertise gap, combined with challenges like inadequate tool support and the need for additional training, has meant that model-driven engineering sometimes strug- gles to reduce, and can even increase, accidental complexity.
+*Model-driven engineering envisions an enhancement of software engineering by promoting automation through model transformations.
+However, the effective use of MDE tools often requires significant expertise due to their reliance on custom domain-specific languages for transformations.
+This expertise gap, combined with challenges like inadequate tool support and the need for additional training, has meant that model-driven engineering sometimes struggles to reduce, and can even increase, accidental complexity.
-This work investigates the use of large language models, specifi- cally ChatGPT-4, to reduce accidental complexity in model transfor- mation processes within model-driven engineering.
+This work investigates the use of large language models, specifically ChatGPT-4, to reduce accidental complexity in model transformation processes within model-driven engineering.
 We conducted a systematic literature review and designed an experiment to explore ChatGPT-4’s efficacy in performing model transformations out-of- the-box.
 Using a semi-automated pipeline, we applied ChatGPT-4